 Dr. Vernon Sheen of The Annapolis Center for Dental Health & Wellness offers tooth extractions as well as wisdom teeth removal for his patients.
-For patients of record needing a tooth extraction, please contact our office to schedule a consultation.
+For patients of record needing a tooth extraction in Annapolis, MD, please contact our office to schedule a consultation.

 During this appointment, our dentist in Annapolis, MD will evaluate the tooth and make treatment recommendations as well as replacement tooth options if needed.

-New patients should contact our office to schedule a new patient exam and consultation to discuss your dental concerns.
+New patients should contact our office to schedule an appointment or a new patient exam to discuss their dental concerns.

-If you have tooth pain, it may seem like the best solution is to remove the tooth.
+If you have tooth pain or severe tooth decay, it may seem like the best solution is to remove the tooth.
 In most cases, however, it is better to preserve the natural tooth.
 Dr. Sheen can do this with treatments like a root canal or restorative dentistry.

 Replacing the Extracted Tooth

-A bridge will require reduction of the healthy adjacent teeth to secure it.
-An implant supported crown will only replace the tooth that is lost and will not harm the surrounding teeth.
+A bridge will require a reduction of the healthy adjacent teeth to secure it.
+An implant-supported crown will only replace the tooth that is lost and will not harm the surrounding teeth.
 Replacing the tooth will an implant will help to preserve bone structure, promote better gum health and prevent remaining teeth from shifting.